 SOS Children's Villages in Japan

 In the recent past, new steps have been taken to continue the work of SOS Children's Villages in Japan.
 In April 2010, the Japanese Association "Children's Village Fukuoka" opened a village modelled on the idea of SOS Children's Villages.
 Although it is not yet a member of SOS Children's Villages International, it is allowed to use the SOS brand.
-All parties involved hope that the Japanese association will become an official member of the worldwide SOS family in the near future.
+The Japanese association became an officical member of the worldwide SOS family in 2016.